Medallion Architecture: A complete Guide

 What is Medallion Architecture?

-Can I consume data from the Silver layer?
+Can I consume data directly from the Silver layer?

 Conclusion